 In most situations, the Hairy Philodendron is a disease-resistant and pest-resistant plant.
 There are, however, some common issues that can affect it.
 Below, we’re discussing some of the common problems, as well as solutions to protect your Philodendron Squamiferum.

-Unfortunately, spider mites are widespread, and Hairy Philodendron is particularly vulnerable.
+Unfortunately, spider mites are widespread, and the Red Bristle Philodendron is particularly vulnerable.
 Spider mite damage appears as webbing or tiny brown or yellow patches.

 Start by spraying down your Philodendron Squamiferum with water from a sink nozzle.
 This basically dislodges the spider mites from the plant.
 If the first method fails, an insecticidal oil such as neem oil will serve you well